fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 export default Home;
 ```

 There are two buttons rendered on the Home Page, the first one behaves as defined before, the second Button fetches the data from the server and shows the result.
-We use the same Component for both functionalities, but the onButtonClick Props Function is now asynchronous.
+We use the same Component for both functionalities but the onButtonClick Props Function is now asynchronous.

 > In the network Tab of your console you see the request to the server Endpoint.